oasis-tcs/openc2-oc2ls/oc2ls.md

 Automated tooling makes it straightforward to translate among all four of these formats.
-Table style presentation is often used in specifications (e.g., as property tables such as are found in the body of this specficiation).
+Table style presentation is often used in specifications (e.g., as property tables such as are found in the body of this specification).
 Entity relationship diagrams are helpful for visualization of an information model.
 The JIDL format, a simple text structure, is easy to edit, making it a good format for the initial creation of a JADN model.